 Maine Coon Playing With Dog Videos

-If you are still not sure that your Maine Coon and dog will get on with each other, watch this video of a Golden Retriever Dog playing with his Maine Coon housemate.
+If you are still not sure that your Maine Coon and dog will get on with each other, take a look on Youtube to see Golden Retriever Dogs playing with their Maine Coon housemates.

 So, are Maine Coon cats good with dogs?